openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 # Uploading Images to the Open Food Facts API
 <!--Add a brief introduction of what the tutorial does -->

-This basic tutorial shows you can upload image of a product to the Open Food Facts API.
+This basic tutorial shows you how to upload an image of a product to the Open Food Facts API.

 ## Points to consider before uploading photos